NoLieNoSean/NoNotes/content/Notes/LEC CAL1 9.md

 > > [!Proof]-
 > > Since $X$ is separable, it has a countable basis $\mathcal{A}=\{ \mathcal{O} _{n}\}_{n=1}^{\infty}$.
 Express each $f\in F$ as a union of elements in $\mathcal{A}$.
 Then, $\bigcup f$ is a subcollection $\mathcal{B}\subseteq\mathcal{A}$.
 For each $b\in \mathcal{B}$, pick $f\in F$ such that $f\supseteq b$.
 The collection of all these $f$ gives a countable subcollection of $f$ which covers $A$.

-Tersely, "every open cover in a separable metric space has a countable subcover".
+Succinctly, "every open cover in a separable metric space has a countable subcover".

 ---